-I am a research associate and junior lecturer at the Department of Communication Science, Faculty of Social Sciences, at Vrije Universiteit Amsterdam (2023–today).
-My research focuses on public opinion, polarization, the spread of misinformation, conspiracy theories and conspiracy beliefs, and trust in media.
-I teach courses in communication science (BSc and MSc), as well as in the Research Master Program Social Sciences for a Digital Society.
-You can visit my profile at Vrije Universiteit Amsterdam here.
-For inquiries, please send me an e-mail (r.buma@vu.nl).
+I was a research associate and junior lecturer at the Department of Communication Science, Faculty of Social Sciences, at Vrije Universiteit Amsterdam (2023–2025).
+My research focused on public opinion, polarization, the spread of misinformation, conspiracy theories and conspiracy beliefs, and trust in media.
+I taught courses in communication science (BSc and MSc), as well as in the Research Master Program Social Sciences for a Digital Society.

 Peer-reviewed Journal Articles